by Lisa Hugh MSHS RD LDN CLT

 How To Find A Celery Substitute – Substitution Based On Characteristics

 Because celery is used in a variety of ways, there isn’t a one-size-fits-all substitution.
 To find the best option, think about the characteristics of celery and how it is used in a recipe.
+If you like foods that contain celery, you can make them celery free.
+Read on to learn more about selecting a suitable celery substitute.

 Four main characteristics of celery: